Our School Vision

 The outdoor learning environment for Nursery and Reception children is both exciting and stimulating and accommodates their learning needs by ensuring that all areas of the curriculum are met.
 There are markings for trikes and bikes to develop gross motor skills along with a playground to develop the muscles needed to hold a pencil and write.
 Imaginative play is enabled in den building and role play areas whilst the story chair encourages a place for quiet reflection.

 Everyone at Lubbins Park Primary Academy shares a commitment to effective teaching and learning based on a well-planned and structured curriculum.
 There is a strong belief that children should become independent learners within well-organised primary classrooms, and that learning should be purposeful and matched to developing individual children's abilities.
 We believe that every child is entitled to an education of the highest standard that will enable them to fulfil their individual potential.

 We want children to be able to think critically and creatively, know how to tackle problems and challenges, and work collaboratively within a team.
 They should be able to evaluate their own and others’ work with sensitivity, developing an awareness of strengths and weaknesses.
 We are proud that our children are highly motivated and eager to learn, as well as being sensitive to the needs of others.
 We are committed to equipping the children with skills which will benefit them for both now and in future learning.
 For this reason they are taught to develop the following values:

-- Resilient – Children thrive in a calm and safe environment which promotes challenging learning experiences.
-Our children are supported to learn from their mistakes which in turn facilitates resilience and perseverance; attributes that will provide them with strength for the future.
+- Perseverance - Not giving is a key life skill.
+Children thrive in a calm and safe environment which promotes challenging learning experiences.
+Our children are supported to learn from their mistakes which in turn facilities reslilience and perseverance attributes that will provide them with strength for the future.